BEST PLACES TO VISIT IN BAVARIA, Germany

 Pretty lakes are only found in Switzerland and the Dolomites?
 Not really.
-Bavaria has a few very beautiful lakes that can keep up (well, almost) with them.
+There are some beautiful lakes in Bavaria that can keep up (well, almost) with them.
 Eibsee is one of them.

-For the best photo spots in Bavaria, visiting the Eibsee is a must.
+For the best photo spots, visiting the Eibsee is a must-see place in Bavaria

 Eibsee is close to the town of Garmisch-Patenkirchen in the very south of Bavaria and lies at a height of almost 1,000 meters.

 If you like hikes but are worried about possible hikes that come with mountain lakes, don’t be.
 You can get here by car or public transportation.
 It takes just a few minutes to get to the lake.
 However, I really recommend walking around the lake because it shows its prettiest colors at the other end.

 It takes about 90-180 minutes (depending on your walking speed) to walk around the 8 km lake shoreline and see the lake from the best angles.